Temehu

 The Egyptians divided the human race into four classes, the Egyptians, the Temeḥu, the Neḥesu, and the A’mu.
 To place themselves in a separate class clearly reflects the pharaohs' attempt to fabricate history to their ends; the Temehu covers all Africans bordering Egypt from the west (the Berbers); the Nehesu refers to all Africans bordering Egypt from the south, like the Ethiopians; and the A'mu are obviously the Semites (Sam) bordering Egypt from the north-east (beyond the Sinai desert: the Middle East), like the Akkadians and the Phoenicians, whom originally were Saharan groups split from the Afro-Asiatic family around the 5th millennium BC.

-Biblical HAM (the cursed African son of Noah: the “servant of servants”, so Genesis says [09:25]), appears to be a metatheses of the older TMH, as also indicated by the fact that in the Bible the Libyans appeared as the Lubim, the Lebahim of the Old Testament, the son of Mizraim, and thus back to Imazighen (or Imaziren: 'Berbers'), as Oric Bates was the first to mention.
+Biblical HAM (the cursed African son of Noah: “the slave of the slaves”, so Genesis says [09:25]), appears to be a metatheses of the older TMH, as also indicated by the fact that in the Bible the Libyans appeared as the Lubim, the Lebahim of the Old Testament, the son of Mizraim, and thus back to Imazighen (or Imaziren: 'Berbers'), as Oric Bates was the first to mention.
 It is apparent here that both the Egyptians and their later students must have based their written traditions on an earlier and much older oral lore, and as such the original classification myth must have been much older than the written version of the later pharaohs – making the Temehu even more ancient.

 Since neither Europeans nor any other Asian group apart from the Semites featured in the classification myth, it is plausible to infer that the myth originally referred to the Afro-Asiatic group.
 However, by the 1st Millennium BC, Europeans were very much involved in the drama and hence the authors of the Bible grouped the Hamitic members of the Egyptian myth (Temehu, Nehesu and Egyptians) under Ham, left the Semites under Sam, and added a new member, Japhet to represent Europeans (or Aryans) as the third son of Noah.
 The natives of America and Australia did not feature in any of the myths because their continents were not discovered until recently and therefore were unknown to the authors of the ancient myths.